Azure/terraform-azurerm-avm-res-avs-privatecloud/examples/default/_header.md

-# Default example
+# Default AVS example

-This deploys the module in its simplest form.
+This example demonstrate a deployment with a single Azure VMware Solution private cloud, with the default management cluster and an additional 3-node cluster.
+It activates the HCX addon, and creates an example HCX site key.
+An expressroute authorization key is also created for attaching the private cloud to an expressRoute gateway.